Aditya-Nannapaneni/PharmaSage/README.md

 # PharmaSage

-PharmaSage is a comprehensive pharmaceutical business intelligence platform that provides real-time insights into global pharmaceutical trade flows, buyer discovery, contact intelligence, and compliance monitoring.
+PharmaSage is a comprehensive pharmaceutical business intelligence platform that provides real-time insights into global pharmaceutical trade flows, buyer discovery, and contact intelligence.

 ## Table of Contents